 Liveaboard diving holidays are a great option for divers who want to get the most out of their scuba diving underwater adventure.

 How is this different from traditional scuba diving?
-Quite simply, you can eat, sleep, relax and dive for multiple days at a time when on liveaboard trips!
+You can eat, sleep, relax, and dive for multiple days on liveaboard trips!

 Considered by many divers to be the ultimate scuba diving experience, liveaboards are something every scuba diver must do at least once in their lifetime especially considering the amazing dive destinations you can only reach by a liveaboard trip.